 Shutterstock

 If you’re interested in the tech sector, Facebook can be an excellent option.
 The company is quite vocal about its support of fair hiring practices.
-They’ve also signed the Fair Chance Pledge, an initiative designed to help career prospects for the previously incarcerated.
+They’ve also signed the Fair Chance Pledge, the initiative designed to enhance career prospects for the previously incarcerated.

 Expect a thorough application process and some form of a background check.